 There is no direct transfer from M.A. to Ph.D. in the Department of Mathematics.
-If a student in the M.A. program is interested in the Ph.D. program, s/he is required to go through the same admission and financial support application process as students from external institutions.
+If a student in the M.A. program is interested in the Ph.D. program, they are required to go through the same admission and financial support application process as students from external institutions.
 The student must reapply and compete with new applicants for funding for the following academic year.
 The student should have completed at least two semesters in the M.A. program prior to considering applying for admission to the Ph.D. program.
-A decision on which courses from the M.A. can be counted towards the Ph.D. will be made by the student's advisor in consultation with the Graduate Coordinator.
-The number of credit hours that are transferred does not affect the total number of credit hours needed to earn a Ph.D. degree.